Close Menu

 The island of Tenerife has experienced a higher incidence of crime, particularly in the southern region of Los Cristianos.
 Visitors should exercise caution when walking alone in this area, especially at night.

 The island of Gran Canaria has seen an increase in petty theft and scams, particularly in the capital city of Las Palmas.
 Visitors should be vigilant when using ATMs and exchanging currency.
-(See Also: Is Qatar Safe To Visit?
-Discover The Truth)
+(See Also: Is It Safe To Visit Moldova Now?
+Traveler’s Guide)

 The island of Lanzarote has a higher incidence of traffic accidents, particularly on the island’s winding roads.
 Visitors should drive defensively and follow local traffic laws.